 To receive transfer credit toward studio art requirements, the student must submit a catalog description of the course along with a representative portfolio of work produced in that course.
-Up to 18 semester hours of transfer work may be credited towards the requirement for an art major and six for a minor.

-Elective credit is granted for successful completion of Advanced Placement examinations in studio art.
+Up to 18 semester hours of transfer work may be credited towards the requirement for an Visual Arts major and six for a minor.
+Credit may be granted for successful completion of Advanced Placement examinations in studio art and art history.
 For consideration towards the art major requirements, the submission of a portfolio is required.